MaxMelcher/AzureTechTalkWeb/content/about/_index.md

 > We are Frank and Max - and we both love to talk about Azure.
 Some things work, some things do not - but we keep on learning and sharing on the way.
 Join us on this journey, feel free to ask questions.

+We will stream live on [Twitch](https://www.twitch.tv/azure_tech_talk) and the videos will be available on [YouTube](https://www.youtube.com/@azuretechtalk).
+We will also publish the videos on our blog.

 <img src="/about/FrankMax.png" alt="Frank (left) and Max (right)">

 ### General Topics